 London has the highest level of population density

 - Unsurprisingly, population density is significantly higher in London than across the other regions, with 5,598 persons per square km.
 The North West, South East and West Midlands regions also have higher levels of population density than the national average (526, 486 and 458 persons per square km).
 By contrast, Wales has a population density of 150 persons per square km (lower than any other region).

-What is the story across Local Authorities?
+What do census population estimates show across Local Authorities?

 Birmingham is the largest Local Authority in England and Wales